 So what should you be eating?

-Following are 10 of the most nutritious food options on the planet.
-They’re nutrient-dense and will deliciously fuel your body’s cells so you can look and feel your best, every day.
+Here are 10 nutrient-dense food options which will deliciously fuel your body cells so you can look and feel your best, every day.

 Kale is one of the healthiest vegetables around, which is why it has earned a spot on most lists of superfoods.